hakobtp/blog/design_patterns/structural/3_Proxy.md

 This class diagram illustrates the structure of the Proxy pattern:

-- CommandExecutor is an interface defining runCommand(cmd).
+- `CommandExecutor` is an interface defining `runCommand(cmd)`.
-- CommandExecutorImpl is the real object that implements CommandExecutor.
+- `CommandExecutorImpl` is the real object that implements `CommandExecutor`.
-- CommandExecutorProxy also implements CommandExecutor and controls access before delegating to the real implementation.
+- `CommandExecutorProxy` also implements `CommandExecutor` and controls access before delegating to the real implementation.
 - The Client uses the proxy rather than the real object directly, ensuring safe access.

 ## Example: Command Executor